Trump commits to steel wall in shutdown negotiations, as Pence wraps up second meeting

 He then suggested taking the concrete wall off the table at a Rose Garden news conference on Friday, as a concession to Democrats.
 And, acting White House chief of staff Mick Mulvaney said in an interview on NBC News' "Meet the Press" on Sunday that Trump "was willing to agree ... to take a concrete wall off the table" in order to secure a deal to end the ongoing shutdown.

-"We've been in touch with a lot of people, and I informed my folks to say that we'll build a steel barrier --- steel -- that it will be made out of steel, that it will be less obtrusive and stronger," Trump said.
+"We've been in touch with a lot of people, and I informed my folks to say that we'll build a steel barrier --- steel -- that it will be made out of steel, that it will be less obtrusive and it'll be stronger," Trump said.
+"And we're able to use our great companies to make it, by using steel."

 Some ex-White House officials have suggested Trump abandoned the idea of a concrete wall in the early days of his tenure.
 In an explosive interview published shortly before his departure from the Trump administration at the end of last year, former chief of staff John Kelly told the Los Angeles Times that the White House had "left a solid concrete wall early on in the administration, when we asked people what they needed and where they needed it."